grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Hemi sat at the end of the table with his little notebook propped open in front of him, eating his rice with one hand while scribbling down calculations with the other.

 Their hunger got the better of any conversation for a few minutes as the mounds of rice, egg, and cabbage steadily vanished.
 Gregory served himself and sat down, and got back up a few minutes later to fry another egg for Owen when he arrived.
 A few minutes after that, he had to get up to make Shakes another egg.
-All told, every one of them had at least two servings and Owen and Shakes each ate three servings apiece.
+All told, every one of them had at least two servings and Owen and Shakes each ate three.
 Gregory never got to sit for more than a minute.
-And when no more eggs were being demanded, he got up again to put coffee on.
+And when no more eggs were demanded, he got up again to put coffee on.

 Between forkfuls of rice, Captain Percy tried to get an assessment of the situation on her boat.
 "Owen, have you been down in the cargo hold?"

 Owen nodded, his crop fully loaded.

 "How's the patch looking?"

 Owen swallowed, and then swallowed again.
 "I'm hardly an expert on welding or repairs, but I'd say it looks pretty bad.
 The patches are an ugly mess, and I'm pretty sure the water level is rising again, though more slowly."

 "Can you work on it?
 Can you clean up those welds, get the leaking stopped?"
 Percy asked.

 "I can try.
-But you know it's delicate work that I'm just starting to figure out.
+But, you know, it's delicate work that I'm just starting to figure out.
 There's a chance I could just make it worse --- burn a hole right through the hull.
 If you're asking me, I think you need Chips on it."

 "I didn't ask your opinion, you little shit.
 I asked if you can fix it," said Percy, aiming her fork at him.